 It’s a vast portfolio.
 We’ve got a number of separate workstreams which are underway at the moment.
 The one that’s been running for the longest period of time is the super-fast program.
 That’s a £1.8 billion pound program that we’ve been running for about 6 years in the Department.

 What we’ve been trying to do is to extend superfast broadband coverage, so that speeds above 24 megabits per second to the areas of the UK where the market hasn’t been building because it’s not economically sensible to do so.
 We’ve been assisting the market in expanding that coverage.
 In December of 2017, we reached the original target of 95% coverage and we’ve continued with that project and it was delivered on time and under budget.
 So we’ve taken the opportunity of using the remaining budget to keep going.

 Really, to future-proof the country for generations to come.
 A few weeks ago, we launched the next evolution of that, which we call rural gigabit connectivity and that’s very specifically focused on the hardest to reach, 10% of the UK.
-That’s a 200 million pound program which will run out to March 2021 and bringing full fibre connectivity and gigabit services to the more poorly connected parts of the UK.
+That’s a £200 million pound program that will run out to March 2021 and bringing full-fibre connectivity and gigabit services to the more poorly connected parts of the UK.